 Hiking often requires a little preparation to ensure that everyone has a good time while staying safe.
 The Rock House Trail has plenty of uneven surfaces, tree roots, and rocky surfaces, so make sure you are in proper footwear.
 You will likely blow a flip-flop out in this hike.

 Once inside the Rock House, there is very little light; therefore, bring a flashlight or use the flashlight on your cell phone.
-I witnessed several falls as there the rocks have gaps between them, along with being at different elevations.
+I witnessed several falls as there the rocks have small recesses between them, along with being at different elevations.

 Pigeons Are Living In The Rock House In Hocking Hills

 Hear a rustling inside the cave?
 That is because the Rock House is home to not only bats but a family of pigeons.
 You can see them flying above and roosting in the rocky corners.
 Be careful because as they fly around, they may leave an unwelcome gift on a few shoulders.

 Bug spray and water may seem like standard procedures for many; however, some may opt to forego these basic rules since it is a short hike.
 The trail is well shaded and will dip into a ravine with a creek—a perfect breeding ground for mosquitos.

 The Rock House Trail is breathtaking, with scenic overlooks, rock formations, and a cave.
 Prepare to spend extra time capturing that frame-worthy photo while taking in the natural beauty of your surroundings.
 Be sure to snag a photo in front of the cliff face to the Rock House.